-At July 31, 2022, the total amount accrued for probable litigation losses where a reasonable estimate of the loss could be made was \$29.9 million, including probable litigation losses of \$19.3 million related to the Able Acquisition as described in Note 3, "Acquisition and Dispositions."
+At July 31, 2023, the total amount accrued for probable litigation losses where a reasonable estimate of the loss could be made was \$29.5 million.
 We do not accrue for contingent losses that, in our judgment, are considered to be reasonably possible but not probable.
 The estimation of reasonably possible losses also requires the analysis of multiple possible outcomes that often depend on judgments about potential actions by third parties.
-Our management currently estimates the range of loss for all reasonably possible losses for which a reasonable estimate of the loss can be made is between zero and \$5 million, including \$1.6 million related to the Able Acquisition as described in Note 3, "Acquisition and Dispositions."
+Our management currently estimates the range of loss for all reasonably possible losses for which a reasonable estimate of the loss can be made is between zero and \$6 million.
 Factors underlying this estimated range of loss may change from time to time, and actual results may vary significantly from this estimate.